mhcurylo/mhcurylo.github.io/content/post-4.md

 The proposed approximation of domain complexity has some funky edge cases which make sense.

     // Some edge cases
-    type lessNumbers = (a: number, b : number) => number // smoll c of one type moreNumbers = (a: number, b: number, c: number, d: number) => number // smoll c of one type aNumber = (a: number) => number // smoll c of one type lessBools = (a: boolean, b: boolean) =>  boolean // smoll c of sixteen type lessBools = (a: boolean, b: boolean, c: boolean) =>  boolean // smoll c of two hundred fifty-six type aNumberAndTwoBooleans = (a: number, b: boolean, c: boolean) =>  boolean // smoll c of sixteen type aNumberAndTwoBooleans = (a: number | null, b: boolean, c: boolean) =>  boolean // smoll c of two hundred fifty six
+    type LessNumbers = (a: number, b : number) => number // smoll c of one type MoreNumbers = (a: number, b: number, c: number, d: number) => number // smoll c of one type ANumber = (a: number) => number // smoll c of one type LessBools = (a: boolean, b: boolean) =>  boolean // smoll c of sixteen type LessBools = (a: boolean, b: boolean, c: boolean) =>  boolean // smoll c of two hundred fifty-six type ANumberAndTwoBooleans = (a: number, b: boolean, c: boolean) =>  boolean // smoll c of sixteen type ANumberAndTwoBooleans = (a: number | null, b: boolean, c: boolean) =>  boolean // smoll c of two hundred fifty six

 The assumption here is that some of the code does something with numbers - we do not know what and it is not interesting to a witch.
 It should never change, thus - let it go - smoll c of one.
-Once you put a number and two enums we can expect that the code will choose what to do with a number.
+Once you put a number and two booleans we can expect that the code will choose what to do with a number.
 This is a scary thought.
-Once you put a nullable number and two enums we can expect that the code will choose what to do with a number it can choose to create out of nothing in different ways.
+Once you put a nullable number and two booleans we can expect that the code will choose what to do with a number it can choose to create out of nothing in different ways.
 This is a very, very scary thought indeed.

+## why one for the complex stuff?

+I could propose more sensible mathematically constant c for complex types (number would have complexity of c as complex).
+At the end of the computation one could just ignore the c to the power of c as 'to large to care for'.
+Yet, the easiest way to do it in estimates is to define the constant c as one and replace it with one before even starting the computation.

 ## thanks!

-Thanks for going through the humble smoll c notation proposal I hope it will make you wonder whether that null in your product type would not look better as a non-nullable field in a freshly spun discriminated union.
+Thanks for going through the smoll c notation proposal.
+I hope it will make you wonder whether that null in your product type would not look better as a non-nullable field in a freshly spun discriminated union.
 Enjoi your brew, witch!